Mohammedan SC (Kolkata): The golden period (1931–1947)

 One of the club officials, CA Aziz concentrated on creating a strong team through modern strategies and was one of the only Indians to first realise the importance of playing in boots.
-Aziz recruited Mohun Bagan rejects like Kalu Khan and Hafiz Rashid in 1931, and also players from different parts of India were gradually brought in, often in the name of religion.
+Aziz recruited Mohun Bagan rejects like Kalu Khan and Hafiz Rashid in 1933, and also players from different parts of India were gradually brought in, often in the name of religion.
 The whole team had a Muslim core, with no players outside the community.
 This helped Aziz to create unmatched unity in his squad which showed on and off the field.
-In 1933, Mohammedan qualified for the premier division of CFL for the first time in its history by topping the second division, under the captainship of Habibullah Bahar Chowdhury.
+In 1933, Mohammedan qualified for the premier division of CFL for the first time in its history by topping the second division, under the captaincy of Habibullah Bahar Chowdhury.